Yijin Jing: Purposes

-Power and endurance are of paramount importance if we look at becoming qualified in whatever practice we choose, be it Tui na, martial arts, or simply better health and wisdom.
-Already another known Qigong system, Baduanjin, in its more radical and strong forms was used in the past from schools of Xingyiquan and Taijiquan as bodily preparation to fighting arts, in order to make body strong and flexible.
+Power and endurance are of paramount importance in becoming qualified in a chosen practice, be it tuina, martial arts, or simply better health and wisdom.
+A qigong system, Baduanjin, was used in the past from schools of Xingyiquan and Taijiquan as bodily preparation to fighting arts, in order to make body strong and flexible.
 Baduanjin still remains the first, entry-level routine to learn at Shaolin training schools in Song Mountains.

-We can still see today Japanese Kata like Sanchin, postures and forms like Siunimtao in Wingchun, "Iron thread" in Hung Gar and all sorts of Neigong in Neijia.
-Martial artists need to be powerful in the martial practice, like non-martial people need to be healthy.
-But there is also something supple and flexible inside of Yijin Jing.
-Movements are energetic and intense, but you can see through a kind of peace.
-Yijin Jing unifies in fact Yi (intention) with Li (strength), consciousness (yang) with muscular force (yin).
-The mind is free from thoughts, has a correct and well-disposed attitude, the breathing is harmonious.
-Internal and external movement must be coordinated, like movement with relaxation.
-Externally must be fortification; inside must be purification; unifying matter and spirit.
+Japanese like sanchin, postures and forms like in Wing Chun, and "iron thread" in Hung Gar are all examples of in Neijia. is meant to unify (intention) with (strength) and consciousness with muscular force.
+In this exercise, the mind is supposed to be free from thoughts, having a correct and well-disposed attitude, and harmonious breathing..
+Internal and external movement must be coordinated, and movements must be relaxed.

-Some classic recurring points of Yijin Jing can be described as follows:
+Some classic recurring points of can be described as follows: